Timeline of reactions to the 2020 Hong Kong national security law (December 2020): China condemns US for passing Hong Kong People's Freedom and Choice Act by House of Representatives

-Hong Kong and Macau Affairs Office of the State Council issued a statement condemning the US sanctions against 14 vice-chairmen of the Standing Committee of the National People's Congress.
-It criticized the US sanctions for completely violating international law and basic norms of international relations, and it was 'hysterical political bullying.'
-It stated that the United States itself has established an airtight legal system for safeguarding national security, wantonly slandering, grossly interfering, and savagely suppressing China's legitimate actions in safeguarding national security and the constitutional order of the SAR, describing it as 'blatant double standards and robber logic.'
-The statement finally quoted the Western proverb, "God must first make it mad if he wants to perish."
+The Hong Kong and Macau Affairs Office of the State Council issued a statement condemning the US sanctions against 14 vice-chairmen of the Standing Committee of the National People's Congress.
+It criticized the US sanctions for completely violating international law and basic norms of international relations, and stated they were "hysterical political bullying".
+It further stated that the United States itself had established an airtight legal system for safeguarding national security, wantonly slandering, grossly interfering, and savagely suppressing China's legitimate actions in safeguarding national security and the constitutional order of the SAR, describing it as "blatant double standards and robber logic".

-Hong Kong Liaison Office issued a statement stating that it strongly condemns the US sanctions, pointing out that it is a political bullying that seriously violates international law and the basic norms of international relations.
-It stated will never fear any arbitrary hegemony, and will never tolerate the rudeness of the United States in Hong Kong affairs and China's internal affairs.
+The Hong Kong Liaison Office strongly condemned the US sanctions, calling it a political bullying that seriously violated international law and the basic norms of international relations.
+It stated that China would never fear any arbitrary hegemony, and will never tolerate the rudeness of the United States in Hong Kong affairs and China's internal affairs.
 It stated that intervention will never shake the firm determination to safeguard national sovereignty, security and development interests.

-Commissioner's Office of the Ministry of Foreign Affairs in Hong Kong stated that it expresses its strong indignation against the US sanctions against the Vice Chairman of the Standing Committee of the National People's Congress and the passage of the Hong Kong People's Freedom and Choice Act by the House of Representatives.
-Disturbances in Hong Kong, stop undermining the rule of law and judicial independence in the SAR.
+The Commissioner's Office of the Ministry of Foreign Affairs in Hong Kong also expressed its strong indignation about the US sanctions.

 US diplomat summoned by Beijing

-Chinese Vice Foreign Minister Zheng Zeguang summoned Robert W. Forden, the Chargé d'affaires of the US Embassy in China, to lodge a solemn protest against the US sanctions against the vice chairman of the National People's Congress.
-Zheng pointed out that the US sanctions against the 14 vice-chairmen of the Standing Committee of the National People's Congress of China severely violated the basic norms of international relations, seriously interfered in China's internal affairs, severely undermined China-US relations, arbitrarily unreasonable, and bad in nature.
-China expresses its strong indignation and strongly condemns it.
-He also criticized the US as an excuse for safeguarding Hong Kong's democracy, human rights, and autonomy, using various means to intervene in Hong Kong affairs, encouraging illegal and criminal activities that support the secession of the country and disrupting social order, and imposing sanctions on officials of the Chinese Central Government and the Hong Kong government, and pointed out that all these are sufficient.
-It proves that the United States is the biggest man behind the chaos in Hong Kong.
-It is true that the United States is concerned about Hong Kong's democracy, human rights, and autonomy, and it is true to mess up Hong Kong and undermine China's stable development.
+Chinese Vice Foreign Minister Zheng Zeguang summoned Robert W. Forden, the Chargé d'affaires of the US Embassy in China, to lodge a solemn protest against the US sanctions against the vice chairmen of the National People's Congress.
+Zheng stated that the US sanctions severely violated the basic norms of international relations, seriously interfered in China's internal affairs, severely undermined China-US relations, were arbitrarily unreasonable, and were bad in nature.
+China expressed its strong indignation and strongly condemned the action.